radish-es/casebook-property/content/lessons/unit02.md

   - objective: Thoughtfully reflect on how our multi-juridical context of land relations can be brought to bear on real world problems.
 description: Our second lesson of the term address the question of how relationships to land and place get recognized in law.
 materials:
+  - tenure
+  - basic-estates
+  - royal-proclamation
-  - locke
+  - stcatherines
-  - simon
+  - syliboy
-  - henderson
+  - blackburn
-  - pierson
+  - yellowhead-land
-  - armorie
+  - caldwell
-  - keron
+  - house-debates
-  - battiste
+  - clift
-  - wildlife
+  - johnson
 ---

 <!--